 As the name suggests, the accommodation is inspired by a traditional Maasai boma.
 Look around and you will understand why; you are in their midst.
 The round mud houses with thatched roofs are simple and solid, yet comfortable.

-Lake Manyara is one of the smaller and more underrated National Parks.
+Lake Manyara is one of the smaller and more underrated National Parks in Tanzania.
 It impresses with its beautiful and varied landscape.
 Ranging from savanna to ever-vast forest, the National Park is home to a significant population of elephants.